Meaning of Operating Lease

-- Equipment Required for Short Duration – Opting for operating lease rather than purchasing the equipment makes sense when the equipment in consideration is not required for a longer term.
+- Equipment Required for Short Duration – This lease makes sense when the equipment in consideration is not required for a longer term.
 The management can lease the equipment at a fraction of amount and use the remaining amount to generate more profitable opportunities.

 - Tight Cash Flow – A firm going through the times of distress can opt for operating lease as this will help it in continuing with its daily operating activities without putting a lot of its capital at risk.

-- Tax Benefits – One of the foremost advantages of operating lease is the tax benefits it provides.
+- Tax Benefits – This lease provides tax benefits.
 The lease expenses can be deducted from the operating expenses during the payment period.
 Needless to say, such tax benefits can remove any constraint on the firm’s cash flows leading to better financial health.

-- Finance Cost – The operating lease has a financing cost associated with it.
+- Finance Cost – This lease has a financing cost associated with it.
 There is a rate of interest embedded in the contract which the firm must accept even though it might look like a bit above the prevailing market rate.
 Such a mechanism puts the firm at an interest rate risk and might question the management strategy aimed at leasing rather than going for purchasing the equipment.

 - Reduced return for equity holders – In the leasing contract, the firm does not own the equipment.
 Had it been owned, it would have been an asset but in operating lease terms it is realized as a liability on the financial statements.
 This leads to a reduced return on equity for shareholders.

 Important Points to Note